skdarkey/portfolio/README.md

 - I used Python to download OpenStreetMap geo data for Stuttgart City(includes land use data and building footprints).
 - Data cleaning and transformation were performed using python.
 - *PostgreSQL* database was designed to store data and *SQLAlchemy* and *psycopg* were used in writing data to db.
-- Ddata transformation and analysis was done in ArcGIS Pro GIS desktop software.
+- Data transformation and analysis was done in ArcGIS Pro GIS desktop software.
 - A live dashboard was created to visualize the patterns in the data using ArcGIS Online.
 - A regression model was used to learn the pattern of population growth and to project the population of Stuttgart City and the Stuttgart administrative area by 2040.
 - The workflow was automated to enable any update on the Baden-Wuerttemberg Statistic [**site**](https://www.statistik-bw.de/) to reflect in the dashboard.